-Tips to Help Toddlers that Struggle with Pocketing
+Tips to Help Toddlers That Struggle With Pocketing

 One of the feeding concerns parents have with their toddlers (and older kids) is the danger of pocketing.
 Food pocketing occurs when a child holds leftover food in their mouth that they were unable to swallow.
 The pocketed food can be whole pieces of food or food that has been partially chewed or even well chewed.
-Pocketing is not a delay it chewing skills, it is a delay in swallowing skills.
-Here are a few ideas to help your toddler struggling with pocketing.
+Pocketing is not a delay in chewing skills, it is a delay in swallowing skills.
+Here are a few ideas to help if your toddler struggles with pocketing.

 Pocketing Risk: Pocketing can pose a choking risk because food is held in ‘pockets’ of the mouth (cheeks, gums, tongue, palate and lips) can become dislodged during:

 - Riding in a car seat